-Tribal leadership has always been an important part of Chickasaw history.
-Before the Chickasaws were forced to leave their ancient homeland and move to Indian Territory, their leadership was based on clans, like the deer clan or the fox clan.
+Tribal leadership has always been an essential part of Chickasaw history, and it has adapted to the ever-changing needs of the tribe over time.
+Since first contact with the Europeans, the Chickasaws traditional governmental structure of clan systems had been shifting.
 By the time of Removal in 1837, the Chickasaw people had developed, and were operating under, a code of written laws.
-However, these laws changed when the Chickasaw Nation a district in the Choctaw Nation in Indian Territory, where they had to follow the Choctaw Nation's laws.
-The Chickasaws began to want to have their own laws, so their leaders asked for a separation from the Choctaw Nation.
+However, these laws changed when the Chickasaw Nation became a district within the Choctaw Nation in Indian Territory, where they had to follow the Choctaw Nation's laws.
+Unhappy with this arrangement, Chickasaw leadership campaigned for separation.
 This was granted with the signing of the Treaty of 1855.

-In 1856, the Chickasaw people gathered at Good Spring (known today as Tishomingo, Oklahoma) on Pennington Creek to write their own constitution.
-It provided for a threebranch system of government executive, legislative and judicial.
+In 1856, the Chickasaw people gathered at Good Spring (known today as Tishomingo, Oklahoma) on Pennington Creek to draft their own constitution.
+It provided for a three-branch system of government-executive, legislative and judicial.
 With minor changes over the years, this document served the Chickasaw people well until its dissolution in 1906 in preparation for Oklahoma statehood.
 From 1906 until 1971, through federal legislation, U.S. presidents appointed Chickasaw Nation governors.
 These governors were charged with the oversight of tribal land and the closing out of remaining business interests.